runemadsen/phew/README.md

 With Phew, I just need to maintain a single constant in my web server, the asset version number, and I can eliminate all the headaches that come from asset precompilation and merge conflicts in `manifest.json` files.

-## Configuration
+## The way it works

-Phew will build any file located in the root of the `javascripts` or `stylesheets` folders.
+Phew will build any file located in the root of the `javascripts` or `stylesheets` folders from where the command is run.
 This means that you can create multiple JS and CSS bundles by having files that imports other files from subfolders.

-Phew requires you to add a `config.json` file in the folder where the `phew` command is run.
-This file must at least have a `version` property that is used when using `--versionize`.
+CSS files use the `@import` statement.
+JS files use the `import` statement.

+See the `example` folder for a simple example.

+## Getting started

+1. Create a `config.json` file in your new assets folder, with at least a `version` property.
+This determines the version number in the compiled asset filenames.
+2. Create a `javascripts` and `stylesheets` folder and add files
+3. Run `phew build`

+Voila!

 ## Commands